xiaojian513686/xiaojian_zuel/README.md

 ######################################################################################

-Step 1： install the packages SDEDDL by using the two different packages "SDEDDL_1.0.2.zip"  or "SDEDDL_1.0.2.tar.gz".
+Step 1： install the packages SDEDDL by using the packages "SDEDDL_1.0.2.zip"  for windows or "SDEDDL_1.0.2.tar.gz" for mac.

 Step 2: library(SDEDDL)